annapogorelova/ng-go-top-button/README.md

 ## Example project

-You can find example project that uses `ng2-go-top-button` in `projects/example-app/` directory of this repository.
+You can find example project that uses `ng-go-top-button` in `projects/example-app/` directory of this repository.
 To run the example project execute the following commands from the root directory of the project:

 ```
 ng build --project=example-app